Tiago-o-Oliveira/PWM-Modulation-Verilog/README.md

 Another instance is responsible for 'generating' the sawtooth wave used in DDS.

 Two parameters will be used in this module, the *count width* the same of *addr width* used in memory block and the *max value*.
-For the rest of the module, its just a simple counter that resets when the count value reach (max value-1) (which means 'max value' iterations).Also a assynchronous Reset logic its going to be added, just because most boards i have nativelly uses assynchronous reset, still talking about reset, in the code bellow the reset is triggered on falling edge, i made that choice because i like to implement the reset as push button on the board, and most of this buttons have pull-up resistors, which means they go to 0('low') when pressed.
+For the rest of the module, its just a simple counter that resets when the count value reach (max value-1) (which means 'max value' iterations).

+Also a assynchronous Reset logic its going to be added, just because most boards i have nativelly uses assynchronous reset, still talking about reset, in the code bellow the reset is triggered on falling edge, i made that choice because i like to implement the reset as push button on the board, and most of this buttons have pull-up resistors, which means they go to 0('low') when pressed.

 ```Verilog
 always @(posedge Clk or negedge Rst)begin//Assynchronous Reset on negative border